 Internet of Things (IoT) has made our world a small place.
 With numerous smart appliances, intelligent vehicles and IoT-enabled wearables, we are more hyper-connected than ever.
 Our devices understand our habits and preferences better than we do.
 They are able to predict our choices even before we have made up our mind.
 A smart refrigerator will ping us before we run out of our favourite juice flavour.
 The IoT-enabled washing machine will sort the laundry according to our daily requirement of clothing.
 The smart sensors in a car will heat and warm up the car when you are about to turn in for the day and drive home.
 All this and more is possible through IoT.
 Notice that the common underlying feature in all these instances is the users’ comfort, psychology and experience.
 The success of an IoT application depends on its ability to give its users a seamlessly enjoyable experience so that he comes back asking for more.
 According to research by Forrester, companies that focus on enhancing customer experience have triple the ROI as a rival company which may have a better IoT product but poorer usability.

 As more and more devices become connected it becomes imperative for the manufacturers to carry out thorough research on its users- their habits, preferences, and challenges.
 Here are some of the issues that may arise if IoT products are created without adequate user experience research:

-✔ Differences between users – Imagine a smart sensor which works only when it is able to gauge the height of its users.
+✔ Differences between users – Imagine a smart sensor that works only when it is able to gauge the height of its users.
 What is a short user to do?
-Wearable and sensor-based devices need to be made more generic with large ranges of measurable variable covered.
+Wearable and sensor-based devices need to be made more generic with large ranges of measurable variables covered.
 Only then will their use become expansive.

 Exceptional User experience is what sets apart a good IoT product from an average one.
 And the factor responsible for its success is not only cutting-edge technology but in-depth research of its target audience.
 So dot skimp on this important aspect of product development; after all, this is what will give it a competitive edge and sustenance in a tough market.